shimaore/ccnq3/doc/data-dictionary.md

     If a registration endpoint, password, ha1, and ha1b are required.

+*   `require_same_auth` boolean; if true, this endpoint must validate both IP-based and username+password authentications for egress calls.
+The present record is used for username authentication (endpoint is user@domain), but an additional `user_ip` field must match. [default: false]

 ### Registration endpoint fields ###

 *   `password`: string; password used for authentication, or null if authentication not used